vk-cs/docs-public/docs/en/main/additionals/start/legal/policy-152fz/policy-152fz.md

 This document constitutes an offer in accordance with Art.
 435 of the Civil Code of the Russian Federation (hereinafter referred to as the "Offer") for a conclusion between Mail.Ru LLC (125167, Moscow, Leningradsky prospect, 39, p.
-79, OGRN 1027739850962) (hereinafter referred to as the "Company") and You, a legal entity, (hereinafter referred to as the "Customer") of the user agreement on the terms of this Offer (hereinafter referred to as the "Agreement"), the subject of which is the provision of services for providing access to the Cloud FZ-152 Service within the framework of the VK Cloud Solutions Platform (hereinafter referred to as the "Platform").
+79, OGRN 1027739850962) (hereinafter referred to as the "Company") and You, a legal entity, (hereinafter referred to as the "Customer") of the user agreement on the terms of this Offer (hereinafter referred to as the "Agreement"), the subject of which is the provision of services for providing access to the Cloud FZ-152 Service within the framework of the VK Cloud Platform (hereinafter referred to as the "Platform").

-This Agreement is available on the Internet at: [https://mcs.mail.ru/help/legal/152-fz-termofuse](https://mcs.mail.ru/help/legal/152-fz-termofuse) and is an integral part of the Terms of Use of the VK Cloud Solutions platform, available on the Internet at: [https: //mcs.mail.ru/help/legal/termofuse](https://mcs.mail.ru/help/legal/termofuse) and the Company's Privacy Policy, on the Internet at: [https://mcs.mail.ru/help/legal/privacy](https://mcs.mail.ru/help/legal/privacy) (hereinafter collectively - "Applicable Rules").
+This Agreement is available on the Internet at: [https://mcs.mail.ru/help/legal/152-fz-termofuse](https://mcs.mail.ru/help/legal/152-fz-termofuse) and is an integral part of the Terms of Use of the VK Cloud platform, available on the Internet at: [https: //mcs.mail.ru/help/legal/termofuse](https://mcs.mail.ru/help/legal/termofuse) and the Company's Privacy Policy, on the Internet at: [https://mcs.mail.ru/help/legal/privacy](https://mcs.mail.ru/help/legal/privacy) (hereinafter collectively - "Applicable Rules").
 In the event of a conflict between the provisions of the Terms of Use of the Platform and this Agreement, the provisions of this Agreement shall prevail.
 The Terms of Use of the Platform apply to the relations of the Parties that are not regulated by this Agreement.

 By using the Service you are in accordance with Art.
 438 of the Civil Code of the Russian Federation, you unconditionally and in full accept the terms of the Agreement.